tpg/attache-docs/docs/started/README.md

 }
 ```

-Once you all the set up tasks complete, you can deploy your application for the first time.
-Usually when deploying, you'll use the `attache deploy` command, but since this is the first one, you should use the `attache install` command.
+Once you have the set up tasks complete, you can deploy your application for the first time.
+Usually when deploying, you'll use the `attache deploy` command, but since this is the first one, you'll need to use the `attache install` command.
 This takes a few extra steps (like placing the `.env` file and the `storage` directory) that would not normally be done during a normal deployment.
 Pass the name of the server you configured as an attribute to the `install` command:

 ```
 attache install production --env=attache.env